Post-selection inference for e-value based confidence intervals: Proofs

+We first note that \Cref{def:Calibrator} implies that \(f(P)\) is an e-value for any calibrator \(f\) and p-value \(P\) --- even if \(P\) is uniformly distributed.

-Although the definition of an e-CI is much more specific than a general CI, we will present a method for ``calibrating'' general CIs to e-CIs based on the p-value to e-value calibration methods \citep{vovk_logic_probability_1993b, sellke_calibration_values_2001a,shafer_test_martingales_2011,shafer_game_theoretic_2019,vovk_evalues_calibration_2020}.
-Intuitively, this is because the ``dual'' form of a CI is a p-value --- a CI represents a collection of hypothesis tests for a fixed type I error (i.e.\ confidence level) across a set of hypotheses.
+To connect this idea with CIs, observe that the ``dual'' form of a CI is a p-value --- a CI represents a collection of hypothesis tests for a fixed type I error (i.e.,\ confidence level) across a set of hypotheses.
 In essence, it is the set of hypotheses that would not be rejected at some fixed level \(\alpha\) with the current realization of the sampled data.
 In contrast, a p-value represents a collection of hypothesis tests for a fixed hypothesis, but across different rejection levels \(\alpha\).
-Here, the p-value itself is the type I error of the test with the smallest rejection level that rejects the fixed null hypothesis.
-Recall that a \textit{p-value} \(P\) for a set of distributions \(\mathcal{P}\) is defined as follows:
+Here, the p-value itself is the type I error of the test with the smallest rejection level that rejects the fixed null hypothesis. \begin{definition} A \emph{p-value} \(P\) for a set of distributions \(\mathcal{Q}\) is a random variable supported on $[0, 1]$ that satisfies the following: